 The song Peach by Kevin Abstract sounds fantastic with these headphones.
 A laid back bassline is exaggerated and sounds delightful.
 The 45mm drivers deliver clear treble notes, too: guitar plucking throughout the song and shakers are easy to hone in on.
 I never feel like I’m missing any high-frequency detail.
 If anything, the Kevin Abstract’s low register is occasionally hard to hear over the repeated bass bumps.
 While this is a designated gaming headset, it’s nice to know that it reproduces a fun sound for general listening purposes.

 How good is the microphone?

 The detachable microphone is a condenser with a hypercardioid recording pattern.
 Condensers require much more power than dynamic microphones, which is a hindrance to this headset.
 As you can hear in the demonstration below, my voice is quiet, and that’s after applying 3dB of gain to it.
 Sound quality is spectacular, though.

-Audio-Technica ATH-G1 microphone demo:
+Audio-Technica ATH-G1 microphone demo (Old):

-Should you buy it?
+Should you buy the Audio-Technica ATH-G1?

 Yes, this headset is an excellent buy for anyone looking to upgrade their gaming setup.
 I love a headset with replaceable parts: it demonstrates that the company cares about the customer and isn’t strong-arming consumers into buying a new product every six months, but it strikes me as odd that the 3.5mm cable is not detachable.
 While the two-meter cable proved excessive for my needs, it seems appropriate for users with dedicated game rooms.
 If you want crystal clear audio quality in a lightweight, breathable headset this is a fine investment.